Harassment allegations: Ali Zafar breaks into tears

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Singer and actor Ali Zafar broke into tears while speaking on Geo News programme ‘Naya Pakistan’ about sexual harassment allegations on Sunday.
+ISLAMABAD: Singer and actor Ali Zafar broke into tears while speaking on Geo News programme ‘Nayya Pakistan’ about sexual harassment allegations on Sunday.

 Zafar alleged that Shafi wants to immigrate to Canada but he does not know why she made the allegations in the first place.
 He said that Shafi was a good friend of their family and attended functions with them.